Been here? Rate It!

 Mushashi is a place I first visited many years back with my friends Helen and Doug.
 During our November 2010 trip we decided to have a nice dinner here with our friends Helen and Jackie.
-We recently returned here for a dinner meetup with Helen.
+We recently returned here for a dinner meetup with Helen in 2012.

 After perusing the menu; which is so hard to do since everything looks amazing we all decided on our main dishes.
 I went with my favorite; eel rolls, Liz had her California rolls, Helen ordered a large combination sushi platter.
 Helen's plate was incredible...there were tons of food on it.
 I was so surprised that such a tiny girl could eat the whole lot.
 Wow...Helen!
 I was very pleased with my meal; the food was just as amazing as I had remembered and so fresh.

 The only downside to this restaurant is that it gets jam packed and very busy; getting a check or a waitress can be difficult.

 Favorite Dish: Love the eel rolls; very fresh and delicious.